Qovery/qovery-client-go/docs/Database.md

 `func (o *Database) HasDiskEncrypted() bool`

 HasDiskEncrypted returns a boolean if a field has been set.

+### GetAnnotationsGroups

+`func (o *Database) GetAnnotationsGroups() OrganizationAnnotationsGroupResponseList`

+GetAnnotationsGroups returns the AnnotationsGroups field if non-nil, zero value otherwise.

+### GetAnnotationsGroupsOk

+`func (o *Database) GetAnnotationsGroupsOk() (*OrganizationAnnotationsGroupResponseList, bool)`

+GetAnnotationsGroupsOk returns a tuple with the AnnotationsGroups field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAnnotationsGroups

+`func (o *Database) SetAnnotationsGroups(v OrganizationAnnotationsGroupResponseList)`

+SetAnnotationsGroups sets AnnotationsGroups field to given value.

+### HasAnnotationsGroups

+`func (o *Database) HasAnnotationsGroups() bool`

+HasAnnotationsGroups returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)